sjpfenninger/modelling-energy-systems/basics/lp.md

 Since this is a two-dimensional problem, with our two decision variables $P_1$ and $P_2$, we can visualise the solution graphically.
 In principle, we are looking for a value for $P_1$ and $P_2$, so a point in the two-dimensional decision space seen in {numref}`fig-dispatchlp-decisionspace`.

+To find the best solution, we first need to identify the **feasible region**.
+This region includes all feasible points, that is, points that meet the constraints of the problem.

 ```{figure} ../images-built/fig_dispatchlp_decisionspace.jpg
 :name: fig-dispatchlp-decisionspace
 :figwidth: 500px